villagehiker/templer/examples/casestudy/readme.md

 ## Software Versions

 The Templer installation uses version 1.2 running on Perl version 5.16.0.
 Perl was installed on MacOS Sierra using PerlBrew, to avoid using the system Perl.
+The development environment is Coda 2 and the MacOS Terminal application.

 ## Website Status

 The Templer-created site went online July 28, 2017.
 It receives updates multiple times each week.
-The development environment is Coda 2 and the MacOS Terminal application.
+Such an updating schedule would very difficult without using a static-site generator.

 ## Website Design